 If you consider Covenant Chapel to be your home, we encourage you to sign up for membership classes and become a member.

 The first step to becoming a member at Covenant Chapel is to sign up for our membership classes.
-Membership classes are offered twice a year, and the membership process consists of two classes, which normally take place on two Sundays, and an interview afterwards.
+Membership classes are offered on an as need basis though we traditionally announce membership classes twice a year.
+The membership process consists of two classes.
+Class times are flexible but normally take place on two Sundays with an interview afterwards.
 All membership candidates will also sign a membership covenant and share their testimony.

 Once you have completed the membership process, an oath will be taken in front of the congregation during the worship service the following Sunday.
 This allows the congregation to serve as witnesses of the candidate's membership induction and fosters a spirit of support and accountability within the context of the church body.
 Finally, a membership certificate will be presented to finalize the induction process.

-If you would like to become a member, please contact Pastor James Park.
+If you would like to become a member, please contact Pastor Fred Porter.